jsh58/Genrich/README.md

   * Proper pairs: A properly paired alignment is classified as a duplicate if the reference name (chromosome) and the 5' positions of the two reads match those of another properly paired alignment.
   * Discordant pairs (where both R1 and R2 reads align, but not in a proper pair): A discordant alignment is classified as a duplicate if the reference name, 5' position, and strand (orientation) of *both* alignments match those of another discordant alignment.
   * Singletons (where either R1 or R2 aligns): A singleton alignment is classified as a duplicate if the reference name, 5' position, and strand (orientation) match either end of a properly paired alignment, either end of a discordant pair, or another singleton alignment.
 * Within each of the three groups, Genrich analyzes reads/fragments in order based on the total sums of the quality scores (sums of both R1's and R2's quality scores with paired alignments).
-In case of ties (which are frequent), reads are processed in the order they appear in the SAM/BAM.
+In case of ties, reads are processed in the order they appear in the SAM/BAM.
 * Discordant and singleton duplicates are evaluated only if [unpaired alignments](#unpaired) are to be kept.
 * There is no consideration of read order (R1 vs. R2) by Genrich.
 That is, if the 5' coordinates of R1 and R2 of one paired alignment match the coordinates of R2 and R1 of another paired alignment, respectively, it is classified as a duplicate.
 The same applies to discordant and singleton duplicates.
 * For reads/fragments with [multiple alignments](#multimap), all secondary alignments within the [`-s` threshold](#sparam) are considered.
 If *any* of a read's/fragment's alignments is evaluated as a duplicate, then the whole read/fragment is classified as a duplicate, and *all* of its alignments are discarded.
 Note that no maximum of 10 alignments per read/fragment is imposed at this stage, and all alignments to skipped chromosomes (`-e`) or genomic regions (`-E`) are still evaluated.